Analysis of casino shelf shuffling machines: Background

 \subsubsection{Early work}

 The careful analysis of repeated shuffles of a deck of cards has challenged probabilists for over a century.
-The first efforts were made by Markov (1906) in his papers on Markov chains.
-Later, Poincar\'{e} (1912) studied the problem.
+The first efforts were made by Hadamard\vadjust{\goodbreak} (\citeyear{Ha06}) in his review of Gibbs book on statistical mechanics.
+Later, Poincar\'{e}~(\citeyear{Po12}) studied the problem.
 These great mathematicians proved that \textit{in principle} repeated shuffling \textit{would} mix cards at an exponential rate but gave no examples or quantitative methods to get useful numbers in practical problems.

 \citet{borel} studied riffle shuffling and concluded heuristically that about seven shuffles would be required to mix 52 cards.
 Emile Borel also reported joint work with Paul Levy, one of the great probabilists of the twentieth century; they posed some problems but were unable to make real progress.